kuaiclub/demoRnD/README.md

 ```
 $ yarn start
+$ yarn start --locale np
 ```

 This command starts a local development server and open up a browser window.
-Most changes are reflected live without having to restart the server.
+Most changes are reflected live without having to restart the server. and 'np' will load the nepali version

 ### Build